{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to ensure that fire safety measures and evacuation procedures in our care home are robust, effective, and fully compliant with Regulation 15 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+The purpose of this policy is to ensure that fire safety measures and evacuation procedures in our care home are robust, effective and fully compliant with the Health and Social Care Act 2008 and associated regulations, including the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 – particularly Regulation 12 (Safe care and treatment) and Regulation 15 (Premises and equipment).
+It also ensures compliance with fire safety legislation, including the Regulatory Reform (Fire Safety) Order 2005 as amended by the Fire Safety Act 2021 and the Building Safety Act 2022, and, where applicable, the Fire Safety (England) Regulations 2022.
 Our priority is to protect the lives of people we support, staff, visitors, and contractors by implementing proactive fire prevention strategies, rigorous safety checks, and well-rehearsed emergency evacuation plans.

 Fires in care settings pose a significant risk due to the vulnerability of individuals who may have limited mobility, cognitive impairments, or medical conditions.
 It is our duty to ensure that all reasonable steps are taken to prevent fire hazards, and that in the event of a fire, there is a safe, structured, and well-executed evacuation process.